Gloucestershire is home to a bumper crop of campsites, so you don’t have to travel far to find picturesque spots to sleep under the stars.

 With the market town of Minchinhampton just a short walk away, Tobacconist Farm offers campers the best of both worlds on a break in the Cotswolds.
 The small family-run working farm has 20 large pitches, with views of open farmland providing the perfect backdrop for alfresco dining, whether you’re planning lazy picnics or sunset barbecues.

 If you’re planning a family-friendly camping break then Hoburne Cotswolds, situated within Cotswold Water Park in South Cerney has endless ways to entertain kids of all ages.
-The site, which can accommodate campers and caravans, features indoor and outdoor pools, an adventure playground, a nature trail, tennis courts, a nature trail and more.
+The site, which can accommodate campers and caravans, features indoor and outdoor pools, an adventure playground, a nature trail, tennis courts and more.

 Expect to be wowed by the scenic views from Apple Orchard Camping in Westbury-on-Severn, which is within walking distance of the River Severn, offering the chance to catch the famous Severn Bore.
 The site has 60 pitches along with its luxury wooden glamping pods – ideal for those wanting a camping experience without worrying about the weather.